Skip to main content

 The struggle:

-• having fair graded taxation commensurate with the usage of infrastructure.
+· having fair graded taxation for the benefit of everybody.

 When everyone progresses, the nation also is stronger.
 A nation cannot progress if a large section of the people is under nourished, illiterate and/or unhealthy.